Banner Image

-In keeping with the holiday season, this time we want to delve into the role of religion in Japan and explain whether and how Christmas is celebrated in Japan.
+In keeping with the holiday season, this time we are going look into the role of religion in Japan and explain whether Christmas is celebrated in Japan.

 Religion in daily life

-Rituals like this play a very large role in everyday Japanese life and are usually followed without much questioning.
+Rituals like these play a major role in everyday life in Japan and are often practiced as a natural part of the annual rhythm, without much questioning.

 Christmas time in Japan